slingr-stack/slingr-docs/content/en/dev-reference/queries/aggregate-queries.md

 restApi="{\"sort\": {\"numberOfSkills\": \"desc\"}}, {\"group\": {\"by\": \"company\", \"firstName\": \"first(firstName)\", \"lastName\": \"first(lastName)\", \"skills\": \"first(numberOfSkills)\"}}"
 >}}

 **last(field)**

-It will select the value of the last record as the value of the output.
-This is usually used in combination with the `sort` operator:
+This operation selects the value of the last record as the value of the output.
+It is often used in combination with the **`sort`** operator to find the last value of a field.

 {{< query_sample
-id="ccccccccccccssssssssss"
+id="16"
 description="finds the contact with more skills per company" entity="contacts" jsQueryMap="{sort: {'numberOfSkills': 'asc'}}, {group: {by: 'company', firstName: 'last(firstName)', lastName: 'last(lastName)', skills: 'last(numberOfSkills)'}}"